pjdijxhoorn/Milestone-project-3/readme.md

 | PORT| 5000 |
 | SECRET_KEY | `<Your secret key>` |

-Note: several values i replaced with a placeholder for security reasons.
+Note: I replaced several values with a placeholder for security reasons.

-5. go back toi your IDE.
+5. Go back to your IDE.
 Create a requirements.txt with the following command in your terminal:

         pip3 freeze --local > requirements.txt